Easy Biscuits

 • Don’t use an electric mixer.
 Use a wooden spoon and a pastry cutter or fork until the flour mixture forms coarse crumbs.

 • Fold, roll, repeat.
-This will develop the flaky layers.
+The folding process will help develop the flaky layers.
 Remember not to press the rolling pin too firmly.
 Also, don’t overwork the dough.
 Folding and rolling 5-6 times should be perfect.

 • Use cold butter and cold milk.
 You can even chill the dough as needed, to keep everything cold.

-Two easy biscuits topped with butter on a white plate..
+Two biscuits topped with butter on a white plate.

 storing info